The MET Orchestra

 world's great conductors have led the orchestra: Walter, Beecham, Reiner, Mitropoulos,

 Kempe, Szell, Böhm, Solti, Maazel, Bernstein, Mehta, Abbado, Karajan, Dohnányi, Haitink,

-Tennstedt, Ozawa, Gergiev, Barenboim, and Muti.
-Carlos Kleiber's only US opera performances
+Tennstedt, Ozawa, Gergiev, Barenboim, Muti and Rattle.
+Carlos Kleiber's only US opera

 In addition to its opera schedule, the orchestra has a distinguished history of concert